jshun/ppopp20-ae/README.md

 ```

 The paper compares to the MESH hypergraph processing system, which can
 be downloaded from https://github.com/mesh-umn/MESH.
-If the reviewer
+If the user
 wishes to test the performance of MESH, please follow the instructions
 on their GitHub page.
 The com-orkut hypergraph in MESH format can be
 downloaded from https://ppopp20-ae.s3.amazonaws.com/com-orkut-MESH.